Barry-Fraser-Anderson/VueJS3-Mk2/README.md

 https://www.linkedin.com/learning/vue-js-creating-and-hosting-a-full-stack-site-21646902

 ## Description
-A simple webshop with a RESTful API
+A simple webshop, with a RESTful API using NodeJS and MongoDB

 ## Topics Covered
 - Vue3